I'm a provider

 Given the long natural history of myelodysplastic syndrome, allogeneic HSCT is typically considered in those with increasing numbers of blasts, signaling a possible transformation to acute myeloid leukemia.
 Subtypes falling into this category include refractory anemia with excess blasts, refractory anemia with excess blasts in transformation, or chronic myelomonocytic leukemia.

-Some patients for whom a conventional myeloablative allotransplant could be curative may be considered candidates for RIC allogeneic HSCT.
+Some patients for whom a conventional myeloablative allogeneic-HSCT could be curative may be candidates for reduced-intensity conditioning (RIC) allogeneic HSCT.
 These include those patients whose age (typically older than 60 years) or comorbidities (e.g., liver or kidney dysfunction, generalized debilitation, prior intensive chemotherapy, low Karnofsky Performance Status) preclude use of a standard myeloablative conditioning regimen.
-The ideal allogeneic donors are HLA-identical siblings, matched at the HLA-A, B, and DR loci (6 of 6).
+The ideal allogeneic donors are human leukocyte antigen (HLA)-identical siblings, matched at the HLA-A, -B, and -DR loci (6 of 6).
 Related donors mismatched at one locus are also considered suitable donors.
 A matched, unrelated donor (MUD) identified through the National Marrow Donor Registry is typically the next option considered.
 Recently, there has been interest in haploidentical donors, typically a parent or a child of the patient, where usually there is sharing of only 3 of the 6 major histocompatibility antigens.
-The majority of patients will have such a donor; however, the risk of GVHD and overall morbidity of the procedure may be severe, and experience with these donors is not as extensive as that with matched donors.
+Most patients will have such a donor; however, the risk of GVHD and overall morbidity of the procedure may be severe, and experience with these donors is not as graft-versus-host disease extensive as that with matched donors.

 Clinical input suggests RIC allogeneic HSCT may be considered for patients as follows: